 WARSAW GHETTO MUSEUM AWARD - for Jarosław Wójcik for the play "A Room with a View"

 THE THEATER INSTITUTE AWARD for Haim Watzman (Israel) for a play "Chair"

 Jury of The Szymon Szurmiej Contemporary Jewish Drama International Competition has granted also THREE AWARDS OF THE JEWISH THEATER IN WARSAW:

 Special award FOR MARCH '68 DRAMA to Paweł Mossakowski for the play "Travelers"

-Special award for Rich Rubin for the play "Kafka's Joke"
+Special award for Rich Rubin (US) for the play "Kafka's Joke"

 Congratulations to all Winners!

 Participants deliver their submissions (hereinafter referred to as the “Submission”) in person in the Jewish Theater or send them by post to the following address: Teatr Żydowski im.
 Estery Rachel i Idy Kamińskich w Warszawie, ul.
 Senatorska 35, 00-099 Warszawa, with a note “Konkurs im.
 Szymona Szurmieja”.